kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 ###⚡ LIGHT WEIGHT & INSTANT LOADING

 No extra resources or messy codes to slow down your website.
 Optimized for super fast loading and instant live editing.

+###🈸 WPML CERTIFIED PlUGIN

+Translate Gutenberg blocks with WPML in your chosen language & offer a multilingual experience to your visitors.

 ###⚙️ BLOCKS MODULAR CONTROL
 Enable and disable individual blocks to make your page load faster and smoother.
 You can deactivate unnecessary blocks to keep the site lightweight.